Skip to Content

 Just adapt the cooking times for these recipes to suit the method of cook, whether braised in the oven or slow cooker.

-Our Smoky Beef Chilli is a firm favourite with all our children, the emphasis being on the smoked flavour rather than chilli heat.
+Smoky Beef Chilli is a firm favourite with my children, the emphasis being on the smoked flavour rather than chilli heat.
 Serve it with nachos, rice and some favourite toppings like grated cheese, sour cream, salsas and a wedge of lime.

 paprika beef casserole in a blue bowl closeup